Myrddraal/package-SampleProductContract/README.md

-# package-SampleContract
+# package-SampleProductContract
-Sample contract for CutAndDry
+Sample contract for CutAndDRY